-First Year Experience (FYE) - ID120: First Year Experience is required for all first-time freshmen, regardless of the number of college credits earned prior to high school graduation.
+- 1. First Year Experience (FYE) ID120: First Year Experience is required for all first-time freshman, regardless of the number of college earned prior to high school graduation.
 Additionally, transfer students with fewer than 30 semester hours of transfer credit are required to take ID120.
-For students who have served in the military or who are 23 years of age as of the first day of the semester, this requirement will be waived.
-Students who transfer in at junior or senior status will be placed in GL320: Wilmington Global Signature during their first year of enrollment.

-- 1. Written Communication Skills W Courses - Students must complete two (2) courses or 8 credit hours of courses with a Writing (W) skill. - Global Capstone GL320: Wilmington Global Signature (4) must be completed in the junior or senior year. - Application for Degree.
+For students who have served in the military of who are 23 years of age as of the first day of the semester, this requirement will be waived.
+Students who transfer in at junior or senior status will be placed in GL320: Wilmington Global Signature during their first year of enrollment. - 2.
+Written Communication Skills W Courses - · Students must complete two (2) courses or 8 credit hours of courses with a Writing (W) skill. - 3.
+Global Awareness: 8 hours of Global (G) courses.
+A student may not satisfy the Global Awareness requirement by passing a CLEP, AP, IB (international baccalaureate), or proficiency exam in a language. - 4.
+Global Capstone-GL320: Wilmington Global Signature (4) must be completed in the junior or senior year. - 5.
+Application of Degree.
 Each candidate for a degree must file a written application in the Office of Academic Records.
-Deadlines for application are: - December degree candidates: September 30th

-- May degree candidates: January 21st - August degree candidates (planning to participate in May Commencement): January 21st. - All other August degree candidates: March 16th.
+Deadlines for application are: - · December degree candidates: September 30th - · May degree candidates: January 21st - · August degree candidates (planning to participate in May Commencement): January 21st - · All other August degree candidates: March 16th

 After diplomas have been printed there will be a \$35.00 charge to change a diploma name.
-Official transcripts for all transfer credit must be on file with the Registrar/ Office of Academic Affairs at least one - 4.
-Hours required.
-The completion of 124 semester hours or credits of academic work is required for graduation.
+Official transcripts for all transfer credit must be on file with the Registrar/Office of Academic Affairs at least one month prior to the expected date of graduation.